bakerwho/weboftruth/README.md

 # weboftruth

-**weboftruth** is a project to use deep representation learning to ascertain the credibility of a statement given past context.
-It is a proof-of-concept for one approach to algorithmic fake news detection.
+**weboftruth** is a project to use deep representation learning to learn fact embeddings, with applications to social science and disinformation.

+Formally, a Knowledge Graph consists of a number of **facts** where each fact is a `relation` edge connecting a `head` entity and a `tail` entity.
+Existing packages like `torch-kge` allow you to learn vector representations for entities and relationships given their context in the training data.

+**weboftruth** adds value by:
+- letting you easily corrupt your training data to examine the effects on the resulting embeddings
+- evaluating a 'truth prediction task' on unseen facts

-This repo contains Python and bash scripts for training Knowledge Graph embeddings using Subject-Verb-Object triples.
+This repo contains Python and bash scripts for training Knowledge Graph embeddings using head-relation-tail triples.

 Two embedding spaces are created (one for Entities (Subjects/Objects) and one for Relationships/Verbs).
 Extensive use is made of the package `torchkge` that implements KGE algorithms like TransE.
 It is built on PyTorch.

-## How to use
+## How to use **weboftruth**

 1. Clone [this repo](https://github.com/simonepri/datasets-knowledge-embedding) - a useful set of standard Knowledge Graph datasets compiled by Github user `simonepri` (many thanks)